 Visit The New York Times website to read their article about Donny Benz and the amazing Goats!

 Please note that all facilities at the district are open per the current restrictions set by current State orders.

-We encourage people to follow these guideline and be safe when using tennis courts, playgrounds and other public spaces where transmission might.
+We encourage people to follow these guideline and be safe when using tennis courts, playgrounds and other public spaces where transmission might occur.
 PLEASE NOTE THESE FACILITIES WILL NOT BE CLEANED AFTER EACH USE.
-If you do choose to use these spaces, please take in to account these best practices:

 Additional information on COVID-19 is available by calling CO-Help at 303-389-1687 or 877-462-2911 from 10 a.m. – 10 p.m. (including weekends) or by emailing COHELP@RMPDC.org.
 Answers are available in English, Spanish, Mandarin and other languages.
 Additional information is available online from the Colorado Department of Public Health and Environment.